blaise2s/typescript-react-reference/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Use the project structure outlined [here](https://medium.com/@Charles_Stover/optimal-file-structure-for-react-applications-f3e35ad0a145).

 ## Available Scripts